 The hiring manager is the employee, usually a manager or supervisor, who requested a new position to be filled.
 Or, the hiring manager is the person who asks for an employee to fill an open job.
-The hiring manager is the employee to whom the new employee will report when hired.
-The hiring manager is a key member of your employee recruitment team.
+Whatever their daily duties, they are a key member of an employee recruitment team.
 They are responsible for managing the job and department into which a new employee is integrated.

-Starting with the recruiting planning meeting, the hiring manager participates in every aspect of the employee recruitment.
-He reviews incoming resumes and applications.
-He does the initial phone interview to determine whether the applicants are qualified enough to merit the employee time invested in an onsite interview.
+Starting with the recruiting planning meeting, the hiring manager participates in every aspect of employee recruitment.
+They review incoming resumes and applications and conduct a phone interview to determine whether the applicants are qualified enough to merit the employee time invested in an onsite interview.

 Tasks Prior to Making a Job Offer

-The hiring manager also works with Human Resources to determine the appropriate compensation for the position, normally makes the job offer, and negotiates the details and timeline of the new employee accepting and starting the job.
+The hiring manager also works with the Human Resources staff to determine the appropriate compensation for the position, normally makes the job offer, and negotiates the details and timeline of the new employee accepting and starting the job.
 They are also responsible for building and maintaining a relationship with the new employee from the time the employee accepts the organization's job offer until they show up at work to start their new job.

 As demonstrated, HR is available to assist the manager at each step of the recruiting and hiring process, but the manager is the key person who must own the process.
 He or she has the most to gain or lose after their department's investment in onboarding, training, relationship-building, and ultimately job success—or failure for the new employee.
 The hiring manager has a serious responsibility to their organization.

 Watch Now: 8 Hiring Manager Secrets You Should Know

 The hiring manager plays a critical role in deciding on whom to hire as a new employee.
 While the details of this job role may vary from company to company, the hiring manager is always important in the hiring decision.
 In most organizations, they may not be the only decision-maker, but they do have veto power since the new employee will commonly report to them.